-- Establishing a committee of senior academic and administrative leaders to advise Global Programs on how to develop interdisciplinary structures that are conducive to global learning and research, and to empower the actions of each college and institute working collaboratively with Global Programs to promote the global focus within their own unit goals
+- Establishing a committee of senior academic and administrative leaders to advise Penn State Global on how to develop interdisciplinary structures that are conducive to global learning and research, and to empower the actions of each college and institute working collaboratively with Penn State Global to promote the global focus within their own unit goals

 - Designing and housing a user-friendly and accessible platform for global data at Penn State so that the academic and research communities can document the effective actions and footprint of a global land-grant university and use this data to accelerate global outcomes